CleanCut/rusty_engine/README.md

 ## Sponsor

-If you like Rusty Engine, please consider sponsoring me [on GitHub] or [on Patreon]. 💖
+If you like Rusty Engine, please sponsor me [on GitHub] or [on Patreon]. 💖

 [CPAL]: https://github.com/RustAudio/cpal
 [Questions]: https://github.com/CleanCut/rusty_engine/issues/new